Teen driver safety tips for prom and graduation season

-- Connect with other parents - Speak directly with any parents supervising after-parties your teen will attend since some parents may allow underage drinking.
+- Connect with other parents.
+Speak directly with any parents supervising after-parties your teen will attend since some parents may allow underage drinking.

-- Offer options for rides - If a group insists on traveling together to prom and numerous graduation parties, talk to other parents about hiring a limo.
+- Offer options for rides.
+If a group insists on traveling together to prom and numerous graduation parties, talk to other parents about hiring a limo.
 That way no one gets behind the wheel.
 If it's not in the budget, offer to drive them yourself, or research other public transportation options in your community.

-- Have the party come to you - Plan your own, adult-supervised, drug/alcohol free after-party at your house, school or local community center.
+- Have the party come to you.
+Plan your own, adult-supervised, drug/alcohol free after-party at your house, school or local community center.

-- Set the example - You can't always be in the car, but you can keep safety top-of-mind by demonstrating and enforcing habits like wearing a seat belt, not using a cell phone while driving, following the speed limit and driving 2N2® - 2 eyes on the road, 2 hands on the wheel.
+- Set the example.
+You can't always be in the car, but you can keep safety top-of-mind by demonstrating and enforcing habits like wearing a seat belt, not using a cell phone while driving, following the speed limit and driving with your eyes on the road, 2 hands on the wheel.

-- Groom before you zoom - Before it's time to go, take one last look in the mirror and make sure you're looking good so nothing takes your focus off the road while driving.
+- Groom before you zoom.
+Before it's time to go, take one last look in the mirror and make sure you're looking good so nothing takes your focus off the road while driving.

-- Get your beauty rest - Since many parties last until early morning, make sure you get plenty of sleep leading up to the big day, or ask your parents to pick you up so you and your friends don't have to drive tired.
+- Get your beauty rest.
+Since many parties last until early morning, make sure you get plenty of sleep leading up to the big day, or ask your parents to pick you up so you and your friends don't have to drive tired.
 Fatal car crashes involving teens happen significantly more at night.

-- Don't Drink/Do Drugs and Drive - Drinking before the age of 21 is illegal, and alcohol and driving should never mix no matter your age.
+- Don't Drink/Do Drugs and Drive.
+Drinking before the age of 21 is illegal, and alcohol and driving should never mix no matter your age.
 This goes for using drugs and other illegal substances as well.

-- Seatbelts are the perfect accessory - A little wrinkle in your dress, tux or graduation gown is hardly worth not buckling up for.
+- Seatbelts are the perfect accessory.
+A little wrinkle in your dress, tux or graduation gown is hardly worth not buckling up for.
 Buckling your seatbelt can save your life and keep you from getting seriously injured.
 Plus, it's the law!